jovanovic-djo/car-value-score-prediction/README.md

   - Optimized model performance using uppermentioned metrics
   - Detailed classification report on optimized model
   - Generating visualizations for optimized model
+- Saved models are in models/ directory, information about saved models:
+ - For each model there is directory for its saved models
+ - Two file formats are supported: .joblib and .pkl
+ - Additional directory is generated for optimized models which are saved within it

 ##### Conclusion:

 #### 4. Visualization and Presentation
+- Visualizations are stored in graphs directory under several sub-directories:
+  - eda (Exploratory Data Analysis)
+  - confusion_matrices
+  - feature_importance
+  - other
+- Explanation for purpose and content of each mentioned directory:
+  - eda: Directory for storing visualizations of the first milestone.
+All visualizations for this directory are generated within notebooks/exploratory_data_analysis.ipynb
+  - confusion_matrices: Directory for storing confusion matrix graphs for each of mentioned models as a part of model evaluation process.
+  - feature_importance: Directory for storing feature importance graphs for several models which purpose is to emphasize importance of each feature.
+  - other: Miscellaneous graphs and visualizations that are not part of a bigger visualization group
 ##### Conclusion:

 ##### Additional approaches directory: Contains notebook with alternative approach, where all of the models would be hyperparameter tuned, compared and stored along with corresponding visualizations.